TinyLVLM-eHub: Towards Comprehensive and Efficient Evaluation for Large Vision-Language Models: Tiny LVLM Evaluation Hub

 \subsection{Model Hub}

-We construct an LVLM model hub by collecting a large number of representative LVLM models.
-As shown in Fig. \ref{fig:model_data}, our LVLM model hub consists of Bard~\cite{bard}, BLIP2 \cite{li2023blip}, InstructBLIP \cite{dai2023instructblip}, LLaVa \cite{liu2023visual}, LLaMA-Adapter V2 \cite{gao2023llama}, MiniGPT-4 \cite{zhu2023minigpt}, mPLUG-Owl \cite{ye2023mplug}, OF-V2 \cite{openfamingov2}, Otter \cite{li2023otter}, Otter-I \cite{li2023mimic}, PandaGPT \cite{su2023pandagpt}, VPGTrans \cite{zhang2023vpgtrans}.
+We construct an LVLM model hub by collecting $16$ representative LVLM models.
+As shown in Fig. \ref{fig:model_data}, our LVLM model hub consists of BLIP2 \cite{li2023blip}, InstructBLIP \cite{dai2023instructblip}, LLaVa \cite{liu2023visual}, LLaMA-Adapter V2 \cite{gao2023llama}, MiniGPT-4 \cite{zhu2023minigpt}, mPLUG-Owl \cite{ye2023mplug}, OF-V2 \cite{openfamingov2}, Otter \cite{li2023otter}, Otter-I \cite{li2023mimic}, PandaGPT \cite{su2023pandagpt}, VPGTrans \cite{zhang2023vpgtrans}.
+Moreover, we also include prior multimodal model OFA+ \cite{bai2022ofasys} and API-based LVLMs including Bard \cite{bard}, GeminiPro-V \cite{geminiprov}, GPT4V \cite{gpt4}, and Claude3-Opus \cite{claudeopus}.
 The descriptions of model details have been presented in Section~\ref{sec:relatedwork}.
 For more information, readers are suggested to refer to their original papers.
-It is important to note that our access to Bard's API is limited to online functionality, and we do not possess information regarding the specific configurations of the Bard.
+It is important to note that our access to API-based models is limited to online functionality, and we do not possess information regarding the specific configurations of these models.
 As observed in LLM \cite{touvron2023llama, zhang2022opt}, the performance of an LVLM is heavily influenced by its parameter size.
-For comparison purposes, all the above LVLMs have parameter sizes less than 10B except for Bard.
+For comparison purposes, all the above LVLMs have parameter sizes less than 10B except for API-based models.